fit-r2lab/r2lab.inria.fr/markdown/school.md

 for them the testbed remains blank.

-This is due to the live traffic about the testbed being broadcast through socketio on port 999, that apparently is filtered for some participants.
+This is due to the live traffic about the testbed being broadcast through websockets on port 998, that apparently is filtered for some participants.

 This is not critical for the tutorial session, so unless you can work around the filtering by enabling a VPN or swapping to another network, just live with that :)